 How to get involved: email events@impact100sj.org

-Committee members review the financial information provided by grant applicants to ensure they meet our eligibility criteria.
+Committee members review the financial information provided by grant applicants to ensure they meet our Core Mission grant eligibility criteria.
 This is the first step in the annual grant process.

-The Work: Reviewing audited financial statements provided by potential grant applicants.
+The Work: Reviewing 990s and audited financial statements provided by potential grant applicants.
+An online grants management system and a spreadsheet will be used to evaluate each proposal.
+Training will be provided.

 Skills & Experience Most Helpful: Members do not need to have accounting experience but should be familiar with basic finance and accounting concepts and be comfortable using spreadsheets.
 Members will need to review balance sheets and profit and loss statements and compare them to established criteria.